DTJF/libpruio/src/doc/_6_messages.md

 to use the loadable kernel module and execute with  administrator privileges.

-\Item{"pinmux failed: P._.. -> x.." (points replaced by numbers)} The CPU ball isn't in the required modus and needs a new pinmux setting, but the required CPU ball (parameter `Ball`) is not specified in the
-\Proj device tree overlay, or the overlay isn't loaded, or pinmuxing isn't supported for that state. -> Check the parameters `Ball` and `Mo`.
+\Item{"pinmux failed: P._.. -> x.."} (points replaced by numbers) The CPU ball isn't in the required modus and needs a new pinmux setting, but either the pin or the mode isn't specified in the \Proj device tree overlay, or the overlay isn't loaded. -> Check the parameters `Ball` and `Mo`.
 Make sure that the required modus is defined in the \Proj device tree overlay and that overlay is loaded.
 Or consider to use the loadable kernel module and execute with administrator privileges.

-\Item{"pin P._.. claimed by ..."} This error may occur when you use the loadable kernel module for pinmuxing and you didn't enabled the free pinmux feature (by not calling PruIo::PruIo(PRUIO_ACT_FREMUX OR ...) ).
-Your code tried to override the setting of a pin that is claimed by an other system.
+\Item{"pin P._.. claimed by ..."} (or "ball... claimed by ...")
+The LKM
+(loadable kernel module) is active and the program requires pinmuxing, but the related pin (CPU ball) is claimed by another system. -> Either enable the free pinmux feature (by calling constructor PruIo::PruIo(PRUIO_ACT_FREMUX OR ...) ).
+Or disable the pin claim by loading an other device tree overlay.
+Or (on kernel >= 4.14) remove the trigger file by executing

+    sudo rm /boot/dtbs/`uname -r`/am335x-boneblack-uboot-univ.dtb

-\Item{"pinmux missing"} Any function needs pinmuxing, but there is no pinmux configuration on your system. -> Load the kernel module and execute with administrator privileges.
+\Item{"pinmux missing"} The program requires pinmuxing, but there is no pinmux configuration on your system. -> Load the kernel module and execute with administrator privileges.